 The basis of step four will be the information you obtained in step three.
 Take all the critiques, knowledge gaps, and other areas of improvement you found, and use those to refine your explanation.

-Here’s three tips for improving your explanations:
+Here are three tips for improving your explanations:

 - Develop analogies that would make sense for someone who knows very little about the topic.